Teaching Social Justice in High School

 Introduction

 Classrooms are communities.
-We start on the first day building connections, expectations, and kindness so we can work together effectively for the benefit of all.
-Building a caring community virtually is the challenge this year.
-Use the applications (Seesaw, Padlet, Google) you have to promote a face-to-face feel with activities that engage hearts and minds.
-Begin by tapping into empathy and social responsibility to capture hearts and minds.
-Find virtual engagement ideas in these Edutopia articles about virtual relationships and classroom meeting activities and in the handout below.- Share daily hellos through video and creative platforms (use Flipgrid, Seesaw, Google Classroom, and Screencastify).
+We share space and goals and build connections, expectations, and kindness so we can work together effectively for the benefit of all.
+Building a caring community begins by tapping into empathy and social responsibility to capture hearts and minds.- Share daily hellos and reflections and exit tickets.

 - Pose different reflection/discussion prompts and ask for creative responses (poem, song, drawing, video).

 Philanthropy is the practice of "giving our time, talent, or treasure for the common good."
-We often think of philanthropy as "rich people giving money," but that is only a tiny part of this community-centered tradition deeply embedded in who we are as Americans.
-Social justice is the promotion of everyone's rights and is based on people giving time and talent for the common good.
-Our country was formed by social action, and our founding documents assure our right to speak our truth for the good of the country.
+Forwarding social justice is a form of philanthropy, a way people give their time and talent for the common good.
+The U.S. was formed by social action, and our founding documents assure our right to speak our truth for the good of the country.

 - The Civil Rights Movement was a pivotal time in U.S. history in which people used their voices and nonviolence to assure social justice for all.

-- The Black Lives Matter movement in 2020 is a social justice movement of voices in unison for equity and social justice.
+- The Black Lives Matter movement is a social justice movement of voices in unison for equity and social justice.

 Nonviolence